-This course presents an overview of the history, philosophy, and scope of the provision of inclusive leisure services for all members of a community.
+An overview of the history, philosophy, and scope of the provision of inclusive leisure services for all members of a community.
 Emphasis will be placed upon identification of barriers to participation, the impact of such barriers and a plausible process for change.
 Examples of persons who have diverse backgrounds and abilities will be explored, as will familiarization with available services and support organizations.